What do you need to make no-knead bread?

 Preheat your oven (and pizza stone, if you’re using one) to 450°F while the dough rests.
 Place a shallow pan on the lowest oven rack, with another rack right above it.
 Have 1 cup of hot water ready to go.

-When you’re ready to bake, take a sharp knife and slash the bread 2 or 3 times, making a cut about 1/2” deep.
+When you’re ready to bake, dust the loaves with flour.
+Then take a sharp knife and slash the bread 2 or 3 times, making a cut about 1/2” deep.

 No baking stone?
 No worries.
 While a stone does give a slightly chewier bottom crust, a baking sheet gives just as much pop.